goozbach/resume/resume-source.md

         the amount of CI/CD code the developer would have to create and maintain
     + Created a standardized application infrastructure to reduce the time required to deploy new microservices to non-production environments
+    + Migrated a well used internal tool from Heroku to internally hosted Kubernetes, reducing cost and complexity while improving security
 * Maintained legacy application infrastructure including an AWS Elastic Container Service (ECS) cluster
-* Maintained our custom ruby-on-rails deployment application, migrating it from Heroku to a self-hosted Kubernetes environment, reducing overall operations cost as well as improving our security
-* Designed a new application platform based on Kubernetes (Amazon Elastic Kubernetes Service -- EKS)
+* Designed a new application platform based on Kubernetes using Amazon Elastic Kubernetes Service -- EKS
-    + Separated production and non-production workloads into different AWS accounts

 ### [Nav][] -- Principal Software Engineer DevOps -- Aug 2017 - Feb 2021
 As a principal software engineer with a focus on DevOps, I architected,